 November 16, 1986

 Each of Jesus’ many encounters with the Jewish teachers of the law required these learned men to decide whether they would acknowledge or reject Him as the Messiah.
 In this message from John 10, Alistair Begg explains that even today, each of us experiences the same defining moment.
-Though we cannot see Him face to face, Christ has been revealed to us in His Word, and we must also decide whether we will accept or reject Him.
+Though we cannot see Him face to face, Christ has been revealed to us in His Word.
+We must also decide whether we will accept Him or turn away.

 22At that time the Feast of Dedication took place at Jerusalem.
 It was winter, 23and Jesus was walking in the temple, in the colonnade of Solomon.
 24So the Jews gathered around him and said to him, “How long will you keep us in suspense?
 If you are the Christ, tell us plainly.”
 25Jesus answered them, “I told you, and you do not believe.
 The works that I do in my Father's name bear witness about me, 26but you do not believe because you are not among my sheep.
 27My sheep hear my voice, and I know them, and they follow me.
 28I give them eternal life, and they will never perish, and no one will snatch them out of my hand.
 29My Father, who has given them to me,1 is greater than all, and no one is able to snatch them out of the Father's hand.
 30I and the Father are one.”